 Browser extensions

 Secures your browser only instead of the whole device.
-Surfshark offers extensions for Chromium-based browsers (such as Microsoft Edge, Brave, etc.) and Firefox.
-Browser extensions are not available with ProtonVPN.
+Both Surfshark and ProtonVPN offer extensions for Chromium-based browsers (such as Microsoft Edge, Brave, etc.) and Firefox-based browsers.

 Double VPN